4 Cases of All-Star Voter Fraud

 Ultimately, Fitzpatrick finished in third place in the voting behind Scott Niedermayer and Nicklas Lidstrom, so he didn't make the All-Star Game.
 However, he received an impressive 550,177 votes, and some observers, including Daniel Engber of Slate, thought maybe the NHL monkeyed with the vote totals to keep Fitzpatrick at home.

 4. The WNBA Revels in "Punch Parties"

-If anyone ever tells you the WNBA doesn't have any fans, show them last year's all-star voting numbers.
+If anyone ever tells you the WNBA doesn't have any fans, show the 2007 all-star voting numbers.
 Thousands and thousands of votes were cast for various WNBA stars, and you should be able to prove just how beloved the WNBA is.
 Thanks to the always-intrepid investigative work of Dan Steinberg of the D.C.
 Sports Bog, though, you can look beyond the numbers.
 Steinberg picked up on a piece from the Detroit Shock's website advertising a "Punch Party" in which fans would come together to punch Detroit players' names on all-star ballots.
 Fans who punched 15 ballots were given the chance to meet and get autographs from Deanna Nolan, and filling out 100 ballots got them the right to meet Kara Braxton and head coach Bill Laimbeer.
 Everyone who filled out ballots got entries into a raffle for Shock memorabilia.

 While teams usually encourage their fans to vote early and often, it's tough to find much precedent for outright bribery to get them to do so.
 Whatever your stance on the tactic, it worked: Nolan, Braxton, and Shock forward Cheryl Ford all got starting nods for the game.